funvill/funvill.github.io/_pages/workshops.md

 ---
+layout: "single"
 title: Workshops
+date: '2018-12-10 00:01'
+permalink: /workshops
 excerpt: A list of workshops that I have facilitated
 ---

 A list of workshops that I have facilitated.